How to prevent caching in Internet Explorer

 Pragma: no-cache prevents caching only when used over a secure connection.
 A Pragma: no-cache META tag is treated identically to Expires: -1 if used in a non-secure page.
 The page will be cached but marked as immediately expired.

-the use of standard HTTP headers are much preferred over META tags.
+The use of standard HTTP headers are much preferred over META tags.
 META tags typically must appear at the top of the HTML HEAD section.
-And there is at least one known problem with the Pragma HTTP-EQUIV META tag.
+And there's at least one known problem with the Pragma HTTP-EQUIV META tag.

 Server options for caching

 When the Cache-Control header needs to be used on non-ASP pages, it may be necessary to use options in the server configuration to add this header automatically.
-Refer to your server documentation for the process of adding HTTP headers to server responses for a particular directory.
+For the process of adding HTTP headers to server responses for a particular directory, refer to your server document.
 For example, in IIS 4, follow these steps:

-- Using the computer and services tree, open the Default Web Server (or web server in question) and find the directory containing the content that needs the Cache-Control header.
+- In the computer and services tree, open the Default Web Server, or the web server in question.
+Find the directory containing the content that needs the Cache-Control header.

-- Bring up the Properties dialog for that directory.
+- Open the Properties dialog for that directory.

-- Click the Add button in the Custom HTTP Headers group and add Cache-Control for the header name and no-cache for the header value.
+- Select the Add button in the Custom HTTP Headers group, and add Cache-Control for the header name and no-cache for the header value.

-Remember that it is not a good idea to use this header globally across the entire Web server.
-Restrict its use purely to content that absolutely must not be cached on the client.
-Problem Checklist If you've applied the techniques in this article and you are still having problems with caching and Internet Explorer, review this handy checklist step by step before contacting Microsoft for technical support assistance:
+If you've applied the techniques in this article and you're still having problems with caching and Internet Explorer, review this handy checklist step by step before contacting Microsoft for technical support assistance:

 - Are you using the Cache-Control header with the ASP

 Response.CacheControlproperty or through a returned HTTP header?
-This is the only way to truly prevent caching in Internet Explorer.
+It's the only way to truly prevent caching in Internet Explorer.

 - Are you using Internet Explorer 4.01 Service Pack 2 or higher?
-There is no way to completely prevent caching in earlier versions of the browser.
+There's no way to completely prevent caching in earlier versions of the browser.

 - Have you double-checked that your web server has HTTP 1.1 turned on and is returning HTTP 1.1 responses to Internet Explorer?
 Cache-Control headers are invalid in HTTP 1.0 responses.

-- If you're using CGI/ISAPI/Servlets on the server side, are you following the HTTP 1.1 specification exactly, particularly in respect to CRLF termination of HTTP headers?
+- If you're using CGI/ISAPI/Servlets on the server side, are you following the HTTP 1.1 specification exactly, particularly about CRLF termination of HTTP headers?
 In the interest of performance, Internet Explorer is typically unforgiving of responses that violate the HTTP 1.1 specification.
-This usually results in ignored headers or reports of unexpected server errors.
+It usually results in ignored headers or reports of unexpected server errors.